 Additions to property and equipment include betterments and purchases.
-When long-lived assets are sold or otherwise disposed of, the asset account and related accumulated depreciation are relieved, and any gain or loss is included in operating income.
+When long-lived assets are sold or otherwise disposed of, the asset account and related accumulated depreciation are relieved, and any gain or loss is included in income from operations.
 Repairs and maintenance expenses are charged to operations when incurred.